 Please use this list in a modular form according to what type of ski mountaineering you are doing e.g non glacial tours may not require harness, ice screws etc. Aim to ‘pack light’ and ski with a light pack as much as possible whilst still carrying all the required safety & technical gear and sufficient warm clothing, food & water.

-Remember that light + light = heavy and that the only thing that ‘weighs nothing’….is nothing!
+light + light = heavy and that the only thing that ‘weighs nothing’….is nothing!

 - Skis, fitted with ski touring bindings and set up ready for your own boots.
 A medium waist of around 80-90mm and turn radius of less than 20m is ideal for most tours where a variety of snow conditions will be encountered.